Wyntuition/jekyll-now/_posts/2018-05-08-sw-dev-test-strategy.md

 ## External Services used

-Consider making `test doubles` for these services to make our tests more focused on contracts we have with other services, and our software, and be bogged down less with testing external software.
+Consider making `test doubles` for these services to make our tests more focused on contracts (consumer-based contracts) we have with other services, and our software, and be bogged down less with testing external software.

 ## Coding practices